DarkEnergyProcessor/NPPS4/util/achievement.md

 ### Unlock Main Story (Type 59)

-When to check: Clearing a main story.
+When to check: Clearing a live show.

 * `params1` - Amount of main story to unlock.